Chief Bryce Johnson

 Johnson served in the U.S. military for eight years.
 He served much of that time as an Intelligence Analyst in the United States Naval Reserve.

-Chief Johnson is married to his wife of 26 years, Jaymie.
-They have four adult children and two granddaughters.
+Chief Johnson is married to his wife of nearly 3 decades, Jaymie.
+They have four adult children and several grandchildren.

 Captain Joel Tisdale

 Investigations & Special Operations Bureau